poprahul/serverless-samples/testing-samples/java-test-samples/README.md

 [[top]](#java-test-samples)

-## Use SAM Accerate to speed up feedback cycles
+## Use SAM Accelerate to speed up feedback cycles
 AWS SAM Accelerate is a set of features that reduces deployment latency and enable developers to test their code quickly against production AWS services in the cloud.
 [Read the blog post](https://aws.amazon.com/blogs/compute/accelerating-serverless-development-with-aws-sam-accelerate/)